 Over the years, GITâ€™s academic programs were merged with the University of Arkansas at Little Rock, with the graduate-only Department of Electronics and Instrumentation finally becoming part of UALR in 1989.
 The department was renamed in 1993 to Applied Science and offered the only Doctor of Philosophy degree on the UALR campus.

-When UALR started an engineering undergraduate program in 1999, the curriculum of the PhD in Applied Science was broadened to include faculty from the new Donaghey College of Engineering and Information Technology (DCEIT) and the College of Science and Mathematics (CSAM).
+When UALR started an engineering undergraduate program in 1999, the curriculum of the PhD in Applied Science was broadened to include faculty from the new Donaghey College of Engineering and Information Technology (DCEIT) and the College of Science (COS).
 Five emphases were originally approved (Applied Computer Science, Applied Chemistry, Applied Physics, Applied Biotechnology, and Engineering Science).

 As faculty from UALRâ€™s Biology, Chemistry, Physics, Computer Science, Systems Engineering, and Information Science departments began participating in the program, the Applied Computer Science program split into two emphases (Computational Science and Applied Computing) (2001), the Engineering Science emphasis broadened into Engineering Science and Systems (2000), the Applied Biotechnology emphasis mutated into Applied Biosciences(2002), and the Applied Information Quality emphasis was added (2007).
 In 2010, the Applied Computing and Applied Information Quality emphases spun off into a separate program in Integrated Computing, which is jointly administered by the Computer Science and Information Science departments.